-In relation to the Resolution of the Spanish Accounting and Audit Institute (ICAC) of 29 January 2016, pronounced in line with the Second Additional Provision of Law 31/2014, of 3 December, modifying the Third Additional Provision of Law 15/2010, of 5 July, stipulating measures to combat late payment in commercial transactions, it must be indicated with respect to 2018, that the Group operates in Spanish territory with public clients, such as the State, Autonomous Communities, local corporations and other public bodies, which settle their payment obligations in periods that exceed that laid down in Public Sector Contract legislation, and in Law 3/2004, of 29 December 2004, setting forth measures to combat late payment in commercial transactions.
+In relation to the Spanish Accounting and Audit Institute (ICAC) Resolution dated 29 January 2016, enacted in compliance with the Second final provision of Law 31/2014, of 3 December, which amends the Third additional provision of Law 15/2010, of 5 July, stipulating measures to combat late payment in commercial transactions, it must be indicated with respect to 2018, that the Company operates in Spanish territory, mainly with public clients, such as the State, Autonomous Communities, local corporations and other public bodies, which settle their payment obligations in periods that exceed that laid down in Public Sector Contract legislation, and in Law 3/2004, of 29 December 2004, setting forth measures to combat late payment in commercial transactions.

-It must be indicated that in the works and supplies arising from agreements entered into by the Group with the different public authorities, that stipulated in section 5 of article 228 of the current Consolidated Public Sector Contracts Law (TRLCSP) applies.
+It must be indicated that in the works and supply contracts with third parties, arising from agreements entered into by the Company with the different public authorities, that stipulated in section 5 of article 228 of the current Consolidated Public Sector Contracts Law (TRLCSP) applies.

-Due to such circumstances and in order to adapt the Group's financial policy to reasonable efficiency levels, the usual payment periods to suppliers were maintained in 2018 in the sectors in which the Group operates.
+Due to such circumstances and in order to adapt the Company's financial policy to reasonable efficiency levels, the usual payment periods to suppliers were maintained in 2018 in the sectors in which the Company operates.

-The Group's supplier payment policy, indicated in the two previous paragraphs, hence finds support in: a) Payments to suppliers under agreements entered into by the Group with the public authorities, pursuant to article 228.5 of the TRLCSP, and b) Payments to remaining suppliers under the Second Transitional Provision of Law 15/2010, and, where appropriate, that provided for in article 9 of Law 3/2004, which excludes from the abusive nature the "deferral of the payment for objective reasons", taking into consideration, in both cases a) and b), the usual payment period in the sectors in which the Group operates
+The Company's payment policy to suppliers, indicated in the foregoing two paragraphs, hence finds support in: a) Payments to suppliers under agreements entered into by the Company with the public authorities, pursuant to article 228.5 of the TRLCSP, and b) Payments to remaining suppliers under the Second transitional provision of Law 15/2010, and, where appropriate, that provided for in article 9 of Law 3/2004, which excludes from the abusive nature the "deferral of the payment for objective reasons" taking into consideration, in both cases a) and b) the usual payment period in the sectors in which the Company operates.

-Moreover, the Group acknowledges and pays suppliers, always by mutual agreement therewith, any late-payment interest arranged in the contracts, providing negotiable payment methods accompanied by exchange procedures.
+Moreover, the Company acknowledges and pays suppliers, always by mutual agreement therewith, any late-payment interest arranged in the contracts, providing negotiable payment methods accompanied by exchange procedures.
 Such pacts, aside from being expressly envisaged, as we have indicated, in the TRLCSP, are admissible under Directive 2011/7/EU, of 16 February, of the European Parliament and the Council.

-Also, the Group has concluded confirming and similar contracts with several banks to facilitate early payment to suppliers.
-In accordance with these agreements, a supplier may exercise its collection right against the Group companies or entities and obtain the invoiced amount, less the financial cost of the discount and fees applied by those entities and, in some cases, amounts withheld as a guarantee.
-The total amount of the facilities arranged amounted to 103,262 thousand euros at 31 December 2018 (102,096 thousand euros at 31 December 2017), and the amount drawn down at 31 December 2018 was 24,092 thousand euros (38,985 thousand euros at 31 December 2017).
-These agreements do not change the main payment conditions with suppliers (interest-rate, term or amount), and therefore they continue to be classified as trade payables.
+Also, the Company has entered into confirming facilities or similar agreements with financial entities, to facilitate early payment to suppliers.
+In accordance with these agreements, a supplier may exercise its collection right against the Company and obtain the invoiced amount, less the finance costs of the discount and fees applied by such financial entities.
+The total amount of the facilities arranged amounted to 2,642 thousand euros (2,549 thousand euros at 31 December 2017), which had been virtually drawn down in full at 31 December 2018.
+The aforementioned agreements do not amend the main payment conditions of such facilities (interest rate, period or amount) hence, they continue to be classified as trade payables.

-In accordance with the aforementioned ICAC resolution, below is a table containing information on the average payment period to suppliers of the entities located in Spain, for those commercial transactions accrued since the entry into force of Law 31/2014, that is, 24 December 2014:
+In accordance with the aforementioned ICAC resolution, below is a table containing information on the average payment period to suppliers, for those commercial transactions accrued since the entry into force of Law 31/2014, that is, 24 December 2014:

 2018 2017

 Days Days

-Average payment period to suppliers 108 108
+Average payment period to suppliers 94 94

-Ratio of transactions paid 101 102
+Ratio of transactions paid 91 99

-Ratio of transactions pending payment 133 129
+Ratio of transactions pending payment 108 73

 Amount Amount

-Total payments made 1,516,374 1,360,690
+Total payments made 337,412 331,864

-Total payments outstanding 411,481 392,918
+Total payments outstanding 82,577 80,506